 - Cognitive distraction, which takes your attention off driving

-Texting is the most perilous type of distracted driving, as it includes all three types of distraction.
-Reading or sending a text message takes your eyes away from the road for approximately five seconds – if you’re driving at 55 mph, you can cover the length of a football field in this very short period of time.
+Texting and driving is particularly problematic, as it involves all three types of distractions.
+In a matter of seconds, texting and driving can result in serious car accidents that cause catastrophic injuries and fatalities.
+Reading or sending a text message takes your eyes away from the road for approximately five seconds – if you’re driving at 55 mph, you can cover the length of a football field in this short period of time.

-More than 330,000 accidents are caused by texting and driving each year.
-A texting driver is 23 times more likely to be involved in a car crash than a non-texting driver, according to Drive Safe Alabama.
-Drivers who text while operating a vehicle are also more likely to cause a crash than those driving while under the influence of alcohol or drugs.
+According to the National Safety Council (NSC), motorists using cell phones while driving cause 1.6 million crashes each year.
+Drive Safe Alabama reports that a texting driver is 23 times more likely to be involved in a car crash than a non-texting driver.
+Drivers who text while operating a vehicle are also more likely to cause crashes than those driving while under the influence of alcohol or drugs.

-Young people are most susceptible to the dangers of texting while driving.
-Newly-licensed teen drivers may not be confident on the road and adding the temptation of texting while driving can be a recipe for disaster.
-According to a survey conducted by the AAA Foundation for Traffic Safety, more than 50% of teen drivers said they used a mobile phone and more 25% admitted typing or sending a text while driving.
-If you’re a parent, talking with your teen about the serious risks of distracted driving and setting a good example when you’re behind the wheel is critical in helping them develop safe, responsible driving habits.
+Young people are most susceptible to the dangers of texting and driving accidents.
+According to a survey conducted by the AAA Foundation for Traffic Safety, more than 50% of teen drivers said they used a mobile phone and more than 25% admitted typing or sending a text while driving.
+If you’re a parent, talking with your teen about the risks of texting and driving accidents and setting a good example behind the wheel is critical in helping them develop safe, responsible driving habits.

 Alabama Distracted Driving Law

-Two of the most common accidents that involve texting and driving are rear-end collisions and sideswipe crashes.
-Other types of accidents that can result from texting and driving include:
+Rear-end collisions and sideswipe crashes are two of the most common types of texting and driving accidents.
+Other types of texting and driving accidents include:

 - Head-on collisions